Vertebrate fauna of SE Asia

 Weight : males up to 1000 kg

-This is one of the largest species of wild bovine in the world.
+This is one of the world's largest species of wild bovine.
 In Malaysia the species is generally called Seladang.

 Gaur inhabit hilly or montane forested regions, though this may be a result of hunting pressure and habitat loss in lowland areas.
 They are typically sighted on hill slopes at the forest edge, and are known to frequent salt licks.